 The details you need to know about our Multiple-Day workshops:

 Our workshops are designed to emphasize personalized attention with a maximum of 6 participants.
-For the 2017 season accommodation is not included with the workshop but we do have limited lodging available at our four-bedroom guesthouse for a small fee.
-The house also features a classroom space for 6 with individual 24″ IPS screens, mice, and keyboards for use with your laptop.
+For the 2017 season we are based out of our Seal Harbor location.
+The house features a classroom space for 6 with individual 24″ IPS screens, mice, and keyboards for use with your laptop.
+Accommodation is not included in the workshop but we do have four private rooms available for rent at our guesthouse.
 Our landscape workshops generally features a 3 hour sunrise shoot, 4 hours of classroom lessons and hands on help, and 3 hours sunset shoot.
 Weather and light may change our shoot times and duration.
 For our Night Sky workshops we are out shooting most of the night and do ~4 hours of processing in the afternoons.

 The middle of the day is usually too harshly lit for landscape photography and we encourage you to experience the culture and sights of Bar Harbor, or enjoy the National Park during this time.
 If we have some quintessential foggy Maine weather we may forgo the sunrise and head out during a brighter part of the day to take advantage of the soft, even lighting.
 Our evening shoot time will once again depend on the sun.
 The later part of the afternoons we will regroup and head out to explore the location.
 In late June the sun sets far to the north at about 8pm.
 It’s a great time to go to destinations farther afield , knowing that the walk home will be in the dark but can be taken slow.